format37/charuco_coordinates/README.md

 </div>

 ## Stage 2
-Even as the FILM_CAMERAs begin to move and rotate, our objective remains to accurately track the position and rotation of the FILM_CAMERA in the FLOOR_TARGET coordinate system, regardless of its visibility.
+Even as the FILM_CAMERAs begin to move and rotate, our objective remains to accurately **track the position and rotation of the FILM_CAMERA in the FLOOR_TARGET coordinate system**, regardless of its visibility.
 To achieve this, we need to establish a chain of reference:
 FLOOR_TARGET -> TRACKING_CAMERA -> FILM_TARGET -> FILM_VECTORS  -> FILM_CAMERA
 Consequently, we need a method that allows us to compute the FILM_CAMERA's position and rotation vectors in the FLOOR_TARGET coordinate system, even when the FLOOR_TARGET is out of sight of the FILM_CAMERA.
 <div align="center">